icons8/lunacy-docs/docs/styling.md

 ## Shadows

-You can apply both outer and inner shadows to objects.
+You can apply both outer and inner shadows to layers.
 Both these types have the same controls that include color, X and Y offsets, blur and spread.
 There can be multiple shadows of the same type.

 ![Shadows](public/styling-avatarshadow.png)